nhs-england-tools/make-devops/README.md

 - Set up your development environment on a macOS `curl -L bit.ly/make-devops-macos | bash`
 - Instrument your project with the automation scripts `curl -L bit.ly/make-devops-project | bash`
-- Use make targets to support your CI/CD flow
+- Use the make targets to support your CI/CD flow

 ## Features